 Report it to customer services on 01325 405111.

 If needles are contaminated with human blood or other body fluids then they may be a source of blood borne viruses such as Hepatitis B, Hepatitis C and HIV.
 The transmissions of these from a needle stick injury are rare, however it should be assumed that all used hypodermics could be contaminated.

 If the needles are found on the street, back lane or open space there is not a charge for removal.
-If you find a hypodermic needle do not touch it, note its location and contact us immediately at email@example.com or on 01325 388777 (you will be transferred to our call out number if you call out of hours)
+If you find a hypodermic needle do not touch it, note its location and contact us immediately at email@example.com or on 01325 405111, option 5.
+If it is out of office hours please call 07966 347101 and leave a message.

-If the needles are in/on commercial premises such as a shop or restaurant, there is a charge to collect them of £26.13 + VAT per hour.
-You will be invoiced for this once the needles have been removed.
+If the needles are in/on commercial premises such as a shop or restaurant, there is a charge to collect them, please contact Customer Services for details on 01325 405111.